 Each individual has their own set of activities to work on as they develop the ability to accept and adapt to differences.

-The DENIAL mindset responds well to non-threatening activities that expose them to other cultures.
+The DENIAL mindset responds well to non-threatening activities with exposure to other cultures.
 These could include going to festivals, dining in ethnic restaurants, attending a multicultural potluck at the office, or experiencing a CultureALL Ambassador during a Lunch & Learn.

 THE POLARIZATION mindset responds well to activities that demonstrate how we are all similar even when we have opposing opinions.
 Use activities that allow people in your organization to get to know each other better and understand what makes them who they are.